 Unfortunately, that’s a bit tricky to answer – there are some very severe forms of Crohn’s disease that most insurance company won’t cover, except under very special conditions.

 These forms of Crohn’s include:

 - Dysplasia – This is usually uncovered after a biopsy has been performed.
 (Means any form of abnormal growth or development – particularly your internal organs)

 - Sclerosing Cholangitis – (Chronis liver disease from inflammation and scarring of the bile ducts.

 Having Crohn’s doesn’t preclude you from getting life insurance, or even finding a company that will give you cheaper rates.

-The secret is not to apply to just any insurance company, or an insurance agent.
+The secret is not to apply to just any insurance company or insurance agent.
 They may only represent one company.

 Only use an independent agent to apply for coverage.
 An independent agent can scope out those companies that cover Crohn’s and find you the best rates.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
 Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.